 How to make Sauerkraut at home is not so difficult as you may think.
 When I wrote the last recipe for Sauerkraut I thought it would be good to know how you actually can make Sauerkraut yourself.
 It is an old traditional way and it is healthy.
 It might be a bit tricky as it is not a commonly used procedure anymore.
-But back then when people had no refrigerator nor cans, this was the way to preserve the cabbage during the cold winter months.
-It takes some time, yes, like all home-made goodies.
+But back then when people had no refrigerator or cans, this was the way to preserve the cabbage during the winter season.
+It takes some time but it is worth it.

 The recipe below shows you how to make Sauerkraut at home: